-- EMPTY NESTERS can build an ADU and consider renting out the ADU or choose to move into it.
+- EMPTY NESTERS could build an ADU and consider renting out the ADU or choose to move into it.

-- PEOPLE looking for entry-level housing choices can rent an ADU in a neighborhood they might not otherwise be able to afford.
+- PEOPLE looking for entry-level housing choices could rent an ADU in a neighborhood they might not otherwise be able to afford.

-- INDIVIDUALS IN NEED OF CARE can reside in an ADU to be near family members, or they can use the ADU to house a live-in aide.
-In fact, ADUs can be an affordable and more comforting alternative to an assisted-living facility or nursing home.
+- INDIVIDUALS IN NEED OF CARE could reside in an ADU to be near family members, or use the ADU to house a live-in aide.
+In fact, ADUs may be an affordable and more comforting alternative to an assisted-living facility or nursing home.

 - HOME BUYERS may be able to use the rental income from an ADU to help pay their mortgage or finance home improvements.

-- HOME-BASED WORKERS can use an ADU as their office or workshop.
+- HOME-BASED WORKERS could use an ADU as their office or workshop.